 The magnetic moments of hidden-charm pentaquark states with isospin $(I,I_3)=(\frac{1}{2},-\frac{1}{2})$ and $(I,I_3)=(\frac{3}{2},-\frac{1}{2})$ in the molecular model are collected in Table \ref{tab:mb} and Table \ref{tab:ms} respectively.
 In this work, we use the following constituent quark masses \cite{Wang:2016dzu},

 When we express transition magnetic moments of hidden-charm pentaquark states in the molecular model, we need the magnetic moments and the transition magnetic moments of baryon $\Sigma_c^{(*)} $ and meson $\bar{D}^{(*)} $.
 Since the experimental values of the magnetic moments of baryon $\Sigma_c^{(*)} $ and meson $\bar{D}^{(*) } $ are still absent, we calculate their magnetic moments and transition magnetic moments.
+Our numerical results are consistent with the results of other theoretical works \cite{Wang:2022tib,Zhou:2022gra,Zhang:2021yul}.
 We take the baryon $ \Sigma_c^{+} $ as an example to illustrate how to obtain the magnetic moments of conventional mesons and baryons.
 Similar to calculating the magnetic moments of pentaquarks, the magnetic moments of baryon with the configuration $(cq_{1}q_{2}) $ is

-where $S_{b} $ is the spin of barons, $S^{'} _{b} $ is the third component of the spin of baryon, $ S_{12} $ is the spin of the diquark $(q_{1}q_{2}) $ inside baryon $(cq_{1}q_{2}) $. $\psi_{b}$ represents flavor wave function of baryon.
+where $S_{b} $ is the spin of barons, $S' _{b} $ is the third component of the spin of baryon, $ S_{12} $ is the spin of the diquark $(q_{1}q_{2}) $ inside baryon $(cq_{1}q_{2}) $. $\psi_{b}$ represents flavor wave function of baryon.

 We obtion the magnetic moment expression of the baryon $ \Sigma_c^{+} $,